Jerusalem during the Second Temple period: Urban landscape

-Persian-era Jerusalem was tiny: about 1,500 inhabitants, even as low as 500 according to some estimates.
-It was the only true urban site in Yehud, the bulk of the province's population living in small unwalled villages.
+Persian-era Jerusalem was very small: about 1,500 inhabitants, even as low as 500 according to some estimates.
+Archaeologist Magen Broshi estimated the population of Jerusalem around 333 BCE at 4,500 people, compared to 25,000 under King Hezekiah in the late 8th century BCE.
+During the Persian period, Jerusalem was the only true urban site in Yehud, the bulk of the province's population living in small unwalled villages.
 This picture did not much change throughout the entire Persian period, the entire population of the province remaining around 30,000.
 There is no sign in the archaeological record of massive inwards migration from Babylon.
 The urban area did not include the western hill (containing the Jewish, Armenian and Christian Quarters of modern Jerusalem), which had been inside the walls before the Babylonian destruction.

 The Bible describes the construction of a wall by Nehemiah.
 In November 2007 archaeologist Eilat Mazar announced the discovery of fortifications in area G on the eastern fringes of the City of David, which she dates to Nehemiah's time; Mazar's findings, however, are disputed by other archaeologists.

 The biblical Book of Ezra also describes the construction of a new temple (the Second Temple) by returning exiles from Babylon.

-Hellenistic period
+Hellenistic period (332–164 BCE)

 The conquest by Alexander the Great in 332 BCE ushered in the Hellenistic period, which would last until the Maccabean Revolt in 167 BCE.
 Hellenistic Jerusalem was characterized by a growing gap between the Hellenized elites who adopted Greek culture and the city's observant population, a gap that would eventually lead to the Maccabean Revolt.
 For most of the Hellenistic period, however, Jerusalem was quite prosperous.
 It had a measure of autonomy in managing its own affairs and was eventually awarded the status of a polis.